Trigonometry Missing Sides

 First we identify the known sides.
 We know the Opposite and Hypotenuse; x is opposite while 41 is the hypotenuse.
 Next we need to identify the function to use; whether sine, cosine, or tangent.

-Exam questionThis section looks at a previous exam question;
+Exam questionIn this section we shall look at a previous exam question;

 - Calculate the length x